 Many different disciplines are involved in digital marketing.

-Each one of these disciplines come with their own special skill sets you must master.
+Each of these disciplines comes with unique skill sets you must master.

 Understanding ways to identify customer avatars are skills applicable to all marketing disciplines.

-having an understanding of your avatar can help you articulate your offering in a manner that addresses the problems experienced by your avatar, encouraging them to make a purchase from you.
+Understanding your avatar can help you articulate your offering in a manner that addresses the problems experienced by your avatar, encouraging them to purchase from you.

-having an understanding of your avatar can help you determine the ad platforms you should be purchasing traffic from, as well as which targeting options to use.
+Understanding your avatar can help you determine the ad platforms you should be purchasing traffic from and which targeting options to use.

-having an understanding of your avatar can help you determine what lead magnets, podcasts, videos, and blog posts you should be creating in order to keep attracting customers and leads.
+Understanding your avatar can help you determine what lead magnets, podcasts, videos, and blog posts you should be creating to keep attracting customers and leads.

 Any aspect of the sales and marketing process that connects with a customer (which, funny enough, is just about everything) will get better once you have established customer avatar particulars.